Western Cape Seashells – Identification and Illustrated Guide

 Western Cape Shell identification guide abalone

-Large ear-shaped shell with a row of holes and a mother-of-pearl interior.
+In South Africa, it is known as perlemoen.
+It is from a group of large, flat sea snails of the genus Haliotis.”ear-shaped” shell with a row of holes and a mother-of-pearl interior.
 Juveniles occur in rock pools; adults live in kelp beds.
 Heavily protected, and harvesting requires a permit.
+These slow-growing animals are at severe risk of decline in South African waters.
+Size: up to 20 cm

 Granular limpet